philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 <video src="/blog/scheduling-in-react/sync-mode.mp4" muted="true" autoplay muted playsinline loop></video>

-However, a version that prioritizes updating the input with new keystrokes will appear to run a lot faster to the end user.
+However, a version that prioritizes updating the input with new keystrokes will appear to the end user as though it’s running a lot faster.
 This is because users receive immediate feedback even though the same computation time is required:

 <video src="/blog/scheduling-in-react/concurrent-mode.mp4" muted="true" autoplay muted playsinline loop></video>

 Unfortunately, current user interface architectures make it non-trivial to implement prioritization.
 One way to work around this problem is by [debouncing](https://davidwalsh.name/javascript-debounce-function) the chart update.
-The problem with this approach is that the charts still render synchronously when the debounced callback fires, which will again cause our user interface to be unresponsive for some time.
+The problem with this approach is that the charts still render synchronously when the debounced callback fires, which will again cause the user interface to be unresponsive for some time.
 We can do better!

 ## Browser Event Loop

 Before we learn more about how proper prioritizing of updates can be achieved, let’s dig deeper and understand why the browser has issues with these kind of user interactions.

 JavaScript code is executed in one thread, meaning that only one line of JavaScript can be run at any given time.
-The same thread is also responsible for other document lifecycles like layout and paint.[^1] This means that whenever JavaScript code runs, the browser is blocked from doing anything else.
+The same thread is also responsible for other document lifecycles, like layout and paint.[^1] This means that whenever JavaScript code runs, the browser is blocked from doing anything else.

 To keep the user interface responsive, we only have a very short timeframe before we need to be able to receive the next input events.
 At the Chrome Dev Summit 2018, Shubhie Panicker and Jason Miller gave a talk, [A Quest to Guarantee Responsiveness](https://developer.chrome.com/devsummit/schedule/scheduling-on-off-main-thread).
 During the talk, they presented the browser’s run loop visualization, in which we can see that we only have 16ms (on a typical 60Hz screen) before the next frame is drawn and the next events need to be processed:

 ![The browser event loop starts by running input handlers.
 Then it runs animation frame callbacks, and it ends with document lifecycles (style, layout, paint).
 All of this should complete within one frame, which is approximately 16ms on a 60Hz display.](event-loop-browser.png)

 Most JavaScript frameworks (including the current version of React) will run updates synchronously.
-We can think of this as a function `render()` that will only return once the DOM was updated.
+We can think of this as a function `render()` that will only return once the DOM is updated.
 During this time, the main thread is blocked.

 ## Problems with Current Solutions